 Intra-articular protein therapy

-nSTRIDE Autologous Protein Solution (APS) therapy is a single protein injection, harvested from a patient’s blood.
+nSTRIDE Autologous Protein Solution (APS) therapy is a form of regenerative surgery using a patient’s own blood.
 The treatment is designed to treat pain and slow the progression of cartilage degradation and destruction of the knee in patients with osteoarthritis.

 This groundbreaking procedure involves the extraction of blood from the patient, separation in a centrifuge to obtain a concentrated suspension of platelets via plasmapheresis, followed by injection of part of the fluid into the knee.